 Take a picture of a part of your screen that you select

-By clicking Grab > Capture > Selection, you can capture a specific region of your screen by dragging around.
-After selecting the desired region, the capture will open in a new window that you can save on your computer.
+By clicking Grab > Capture > Selection or using the keyboard shortcut Shift+Command+A, you capture a specific region of your screen by dragging around.
+After selecting the desired area, the capture opens in a new window that you save on your computer.

 Taking a picture of a window

-By clicking Grab > Capture > Window, you can take a picture of a window that you select.
-A prompt will instruct you to select the window you want to capture and click the “Choose Window”.
+By clicking Grab > Capture > Window or using the keyboard shortcut Shift+Command+W, you take a picture of a window that you select.
+A prompt instructs you to choose the window you want to capture and click the “Choose Window.”

 Taking a picture of entire screen

-By clicking Grap > Capture > Screen, you can take a picture of your entire screen.
-A prompt will instruct you to click the screen when you are ready to capture your screen.
+By clicking Grap > Capture > Screen, using the keyboard shortcut Command+Z, you can take a picture of your whole screen.
+A prompt instructs you to click the screen when you are ready to capture your screen.

-Taking a picture of a timer on screen
+The Coolest Feature: Taking a picture of a Timer on screen

-By clicking Grab > Capture > Timed Screen, you can start a timer and activate part of your screen and then take a screenshot.
-Grab app will capture ten seconds after you start the timer.
-When you are ready, click the “Start Times” button and you will have ten seconds before the screenshot is captured.
-After ten seconds, the entire screen will be captured.
-Timed Screen can be used to take a picture of a menu.
+By clicking Grab > Capture > Timed Screen using the keyboard shortcut Shift+Command+Z, you start a 10-second timer, activate part of your screen, and then take a screenshot.
+Grab app captures ten seconds after you start the timer.
+When you are ready, click the “Start Timer” button, and you have ten seconds to stage your shot before the screen is captured.
+After ten seconds, the entire screen is be captured.
+Timed Screen is usually used to take pictures of your Mac’s menu and menu options.

-After taking your screenshot, you can see information about it by choosing Edit > Inspector.
-You can view size and depth.
-All screenshots will be saved in TIFF format.
-You may use Preview app to see and change the format of the screenshots.
+After taking your screenshot, you see information about it by choosing Edit > Inspector or using the keyboard shortcut Command+1.
+Here you find your image’s view size and depth.
+All screenshots default to the TIFF format; however JPEG and PNG are options you select when saving.
+Then use Preview app to see and crop or make any other changes to your screenshots.